pavan02/Crypto-Arbitrage/README.md

 password_sendfrom = 'sendfrompassword'

 Note: This is to send email summary if arbitrage > 25% or Fund >=0%.
-Comment or remove send email function call in the code if you do not wish recieve emails.
+Comment or remove send email function call in the code if you do not wish to recieve emails.
 # Running

 $python3 arbitrage_crypto.py crypto1.xlsx